ibm-telemetry/telemetry-js/README.md

 // ...
 "scripts": {
   // ...
-  "postinstall": "npx -y @ibm/telemetry-js --config=path/to/your/telemetry.yml"
+  "postinstall": "ibmtelemetry --config=path/to/your/telemetry.yml"
 }
 // ...
 ```

-Make sure the `--config` options points to your `telemetry.yml` file within your package.
+Make sure the `--config` option points to your `telemetry.yml` file within your package.

-### 4. Add telemetry collection notice to your docs.
+### 5. Add telemetry collection notice to your docs.

 You'll want to be as transparent as possible about telemetry collection and the data that is being
 stored.
 You should strongly consider adding an informational paragraph to your docs (usually the